afyqeyzar/round-up-feature/README.md

 Given that the sandbox customer is a brand new customer, they would NOT have a savings account.
 The webpage will then display a button to make a savings account.
 <img width="1677" alt="makeSavingsGoal" src="https://user-images.githubusercontent.com/83950596/229376210-14af9aca-5ae4-42d2-b319-d90c848b2c6e.png">
 Click this button to make a savings account.
 The webpage will then refresh to display the main page.

+## Once on webpage:

+1. Select a date to be the starting date.
+2. Click the 'Calculate' button to calculate the total rounded-up amount for that given week.
+3. Click the 'Add to Savings' button to transfer the total rounded-up amount to Savings Account

 ## Limitations / Improvements to be made: